localstack/docs/content/en/aws/opensearch/index.md

 false
 {{< / command >}}

+### Creating an Elasticsearch cluster

+Like in AWS, the OpenSearch service can create Elasticsearch clusters and manage them.
+To do so, you can use [awslocal]({{< ref "aws-cli.md#localstack-aws-cli-awslocal" >}}) and select an Elasticsearch version with the `--engine-version` parameter of the `awslocal opensearch create-domain` command.
+For an overview of existing Elasticsearch versions you can use `awslocal opensearch list-versions`.

 ## Interact with the cluster

 You can now interact with the cluster at the cluster API endpoint for the domain, in this case `http://my-domain.us-east-1.opensearch.localhost.localstack.cloud:4566`.